mrbusche/backseatfan.com/_posts/2011-04-24-lebron-james-doesnt-always-miss-shots.md

 <div class="entry">
   <p>
-    Lebron James doesn't always miss shots&#8230; but when he does he prefers the game to be on the line.
+    Lebron James doesn't always miss shots? but when he does he prefers the game to be on the line.
   </p>

   <p>